Mhp23/react-native-full-responsive/README.md

   useRM,
 } from 'react-native-full-responsive';
 ```
-Consider the input argument for ***responsiveWidth*** and ***responsiveHeight*** method as percentage (numeric like 5, 10 or whatever you want) and ***responsiveScale*** will return scaled value depending on the device.
+Consider the input argument for ***responsiveWidth*** and ***responsiveHeight*** methods as a percentage (numeric like 5, 10, or whatever you want), also ***responsiveScale*** will return a scaled value depending on the device.

-**Recommended to use *responsiveScale (rs)* for creating responsive font, padding and margin also for width use at *responsiveWidth (rw)* also for height, use at *responsiveHeight (rh)*.**
+**Recommended to use *responsiveScale (rs)* for creating responsive font, padding and margin, also for width use at *responsiveWidth (rw)* for height, use at *responsiveHeight (rh)*.**

-If your device is not just portrait or landscape, you can use the hooks in functional components or if you are using class base components, you are capable of defining ```Dimensions.addEventListener``` in your component and when dimensions change, as second argument pass screen width for responsiveWidth and pass screen height for responsiveHeight, also for responsiveScale you should pass both screen width and height as the second and third arguments to the function.
+If your device is not just portrait or landscape, you can use the hooks in functional components or if you are using class base components, you are capable of defining ```Dimensions.addEventListener``` in your component and when dimensions change, as a second argument pass screen width for responsiveWidth and pass screen height for responsiveHeight, also for responsiveScale you should pass both screen width and height as the second and third arguments to the function.

 **useResponsiveMethods**

-Sometimes you want to use a responsive scale, responsive width or height inside your component more than once and you want both sizes for portrait and landscape mode, so this hook will be the solution and it will return to you `rs`, `rw` and `rh` methods:
+Sometimes you want to use a responsive scale, responsive width, or height inside your component more than once and you want both sizes for portrait and landscape mode, so this hook will be the solution and it will return to you `rs`, `rw` and `rh` methods:

 ```ts
   import { useResponsiveMethods } from 'react-native-full-responsive'; //or useRM